BarVakrat/Bouncing-Ball-game-in-Java/README.md

 In order to clear an objective you'll have to bounce the ball with your mouse.

-To start the game simply import the java files to your preffered IDE and run the "GameBox.java" file and when the game window is opend press the "ENTER" key in your keyboard.
+To start the game simply import the java files to your preffered IDE and run the "GameBox.java" file, when the game window is opend press the "ENTER" key in your keyboard and have the time of your life!